stedolan/counterexamples/src/distinctness-injectivity.md

 type constructor $F$ by $F[A] = \n{Int}$, then injectivity fails.
 This issue occurred in Dotty[^dotty], a research Scala compiler, as well as in Agda[^agda] (with the `injective-type-constructors` option).
-Curiously, Haskell makes the same assumption, but in that context it is sound.
+Curiously, Haskell makes the same assumption, but without unsoundness.

 ```scala
 // Counterexample by Aleksander Boruch-Gruszecki